DivLoic/Bamboo/README.md

 Design
 ------------
-Here is an exemple of work table build for the queries.
+Here is an exemple of a work table built for the queries.
 Tables are filled with the [EnerNOC](http://www.enernoc.com) open dataset.
 Find the measure over on year (2012) for one undred sites -----> [HERE](https://open-enernoc-data.s3.amazonaws.com/anon/index.html).

 datetime: String	    | industry  |	values: Array\<float\>
 ---------------------|-----------|--------------------------
 2015-01-01 00:05:00  | Education |	\[, , , , , \] (x25)
 2015-01-01 00:05:00  | Commerce  |	\[, , , , , \] (x25)